-Also be cautious – what you see in your camera’s preview is not what you’ll really get – camera shows you a JPEG preview which is embedded in the RAW file.
+Also, be cautious – what you see in your camera’s preview is not what you’ll really get – the camera shows you a JPEG preview which is embedded in the RAW file.
 Again – magic.

 As I wrote at the beginning of this post, the RAW format is not designed to be viewed nor printed.
 It is designed to be edited first and then exported or printed to be viewed.

 When I switched to RAW format for the first time, I was totally overwhelmed.
 I came back from a trip with hundreds of RAW files and didn’t really know what next.
 I couldn’t send them to anyone until I edited or at least exported all of them.

 So unlike photographing in JPEGs, shooting in RAW includes some serious extra work which is not to be underestimated.
 Which brings me to the next point.

 2. You’ll need editing software to process RAW format